 Have you ever wondered why some girls get upgraded to first class while others aren’t even asked if they’d prefer coffee, tea or juice?
 Well, there are a few simple tricks that can help you stand out from the crowd and be first in line for special treatment when you travel.
-No matter your budget, you can be treated like a princess when you travel!
+No matter your budget, these travel ideas will have you being treated like a princess all around the world!

 Remember that first impressions count.
 Backpacking and budget travel are not synonymous with slovenliness.
 You’re not going to be upgraded on your flight home from Budapest if you haven’t showered since Belgrade.
 Same if you’re wearing the same pair of sarouel pants you’ve had on since Tangiers (actually, make that any pair of sarouel pants).
 However, you don’t have to show up in head-to-toe Chanel to look clean and polished.
 When you arrive in the city you’ll be flying out of, do a quick load of laundry so that your nicest clothes will be clean for the flight home.